The Gate Hotel Kaminarimon by HULIC - Asakusa, Tokyo Japan

 The Gate Hotel Kaminarimon is located in Asakusa, one of the most historical areas of the city.
 It is one of four branches operated by Hulic Hotel Management Co Ltd in Japan.
 The Gate Hotel Kaminarimon Asakusa was recently awarded 1 Pavilion in the category of “comfortable hotels” in the Tokyo Michelin Guide in 2020.
 All design aspects of the Gate Hotels from facade, interiors, logo & graphics and featured artworks are by Japanese creatives.

 Asakusa is a neighbourhood in northeast Tokyo, a popular tourist spot and an important area in the city’s history.
-Here, you will find Sensō-ji Temple, Tokyo’s oldest temple; and Asakusa Shrine, built during the Edo period (1603 – 1868).
+Staying in Asakusa is an excellent choice as here, you will find Sensō-ji Temple, Tokyo’s oldest temple; and Asakusa Shrine, built during the Edo period (1603 – 1868).
 The hotel is close to the landmark Kaminarimon Gate, the entry to Nakamise Shopping Street.
 Many young men operate rickshaw tours and loiter here in a bid to attract business from locals and tourists.

 Across the Sumida River, you cannot miss TOKYO SKYTREE, the highest freestanding broadcasting tower in the world.

 We stayed in an Essential Hollywood Twin Room (Non-Smoking) on the 9th floor.
 The room is 24 square metres featuring two king-sized single beds (by Slumberland beds) pushed together – we had the most amazing sleep on these mattresses, Bevan in particular as he spent the previous week on a traditional Japanese futon!
 The supplied double-gauze fabric pyjama sets were also an added luxury!